 Once finished with the runners add a scale ruler on the saw sled fence.

 Below is a picture of a finished mini table saw sled for a mini table saw.
-This is one of the top 3 woodworking jigs for a table saw and you won’t make a mistake if you make this jig as one of the first ones.
+A table saw sled is one of the top 3 woodworking jigs for a table saw and you won’t make a mistake if you make this jig as one of the first ones.

 How to Use a Mini Table Saw Sled